pretorh/lfs-notes/steps/0-setup.md

 Some packages change frequently and the latest versions should be manually downloaded:

 - [Linux kernel](https://www.kernel.org/)
+  - Verify using ex: `xz -cd linux-*.tar.xz | gpg2 --verify linux-*.tar.sign -`
 - [Vim](https://github.com/vim/vim/tags)

 ### other options

-Can also get a tarball with all packages for a version (systemd and init).
+Can also get a tarball with all packages for a LFS version

 ## create and setup `lfs` user

 Create the user (once) on the host system:

-as root:
+As root:

 ```
 groupadd lfs